oliverandcode/oliverandcode.github.io/_posts/2018-08-07-todays-update.md

 - hosted about page image on AWS S3!

 ### TODO:
-- [ ] reorganize css to see if that helps the mobile menu problem (branch: mobile-menu)
+- [x] reorganize css to see if that helps the mobile menu problem (branch: mobile-menu)
+    - UPDATE: it didn't help, but it did make things easier to read, which is good
+    - for future problems like this, are there code formatting tools/programs I can use instead of going through badly formatted css files line by line???? there must be
 - [x] research - podcast website & hosting, RSS feed

 ### Relevant links: